stefan-hoeck/idris2-digest/docs/Elab.md

 to look at different aspects of elaboration.
 I'm by no means an expert in these things, so there might be some gaping holes and wrong assumptions.

+## Point of Entry: `TTImp.Elab.Check.processDecl`

+From a module processing point of view, the main entry point into elaboration is function `TTImp.Elab.Check.processDecl`.
+This takes a top-level declaration (of type `TTImp.TTImp.ImpDecl`) and processes it via a pattern match and calls to the necessary subroutines.

+Function `processDecl` takes several additional arguments, the meaning of which are described below:

+* `List ElapOpt`: Optional flags used during elaboration.
+Here are the available flags and their meaning:
+  * `HolesOkay`: This is set in `TTImp.ProcessType.processType` when invoking `checkTerm` but seems not to be used there.
+  * `InCase`: This is set in `TTImp.Elab.Case.caseBlock` to inform that we are currently in a case block.
+It affects the behavior of several parts of the elaborator.
+  * `InTrans`: Informs that we are elaborating a `%transform` declaration.
+    It is set in `TTImp.ProcessTransform.processTransform` and affects unification of holes (see `Core.UnifyState.checkUserHolesAfter`).

 ## Case Trees

 Case expressions and pattern matches are converted to *case trees* during